HalalBooking guide to halal-friendly holidays in Marmaris

 Marmaris is the most densely populated town in the region of Muğla, after Bodrum.
 It has a convenient location as it is only one hour’s drive from Dalaman Airport, two hours from Bodrum and around 1 hour by catamaran from the Greek island of Rhodes.
 For this reason it is an ideal destination for beach holidays and is surrounded by nature.
 It provides a great base for an Aegean tour.

-Halal-Friendly Hotels and Villas in Marmaris
+Halal food and restaurants in Marmaris

 Marmaris is one of the most popular tourist destinations and a great number of travellers choose it for their summer holiday due to its clear blue bays and historic heritage.
 However, Marmaris is not only renowned for its tourist attractions, it is also popular for its restaurants located on the seafront and marina offering splendid views as well as a great variety of alcohol-free tasty meals.